dm-cdb/Microchip/XC8/XC8-pwm.X/readme.md

     • Clear the TMR2IF interrupt flag bit of the PIR1 register.
     • Set the Timer2 prescale value by loading the  T2CKPS bits of the T2CON register.
     • Enable Timer2 by setting the TMR2ON bit of the T2CON register.
-- Enable PWM output after a new PWM cycle has started:
+- Set the GP2 PWM pin (CCP1) as output drivers by setting the associated TRIS bit
   • Wait until Timer2 overflows (TMR2IF bit of the PIR1 register is set).
   • Enable the CCP1 pin output driver by clearing the associated TRIS bit.